Schmelzberry/ManyToMany/README.md

 ## Description

 Another To Do List, Go figure!
+This is still using the ORM EF Core to manipulate SQL databases, specifically many-to-many relationships.

 ## How To Run This Project